rubenhortas/rubenhortas.github.io/_posts/2024-10-13-git-dotfiles.md

 ### Cloning the repository in a new machine

-As the normal cloning will fail if the home directory is not empty, we will have to cloning the repository into a temporary and then delete this repository.
+The normal cloning will fail if the home directory is not empty.
+When we will clone the repository in a new machine, we will have to clone the repository into a temporary directory and then delete this directory.

 ```shell
 git clone --separate-git-dir=$HOME/.myconf /path/to/repo $HOME/myconf-tmp